 Attacks in 2 Texas cities leave 6 dead, 2 officers wounded; suspect in custody

-Six people were killed and two police officers and a third person were wounded in attacks Tuesday in Austin and San Antonio, Texas, authorities said.
-A suspect was being held.
+Six people were killed and three others, including two police officers, were wounded in attacks Tuesday in Austin and San Antonio, Texas, authorities said.
+A suspect, identified as 34-year-old Shane James, was being held on capital murder charges, authorities said Wednesday.

+Texas Gov. Greg Abbott said in a statement that the suspect "must never see the light of day again."

+"Texans grieve for the loved ones of the six Texans who were murdered by a hardened criminal," Abbott said. "...
+The State of Texas will provide all resources necessary to impose the full weight of law on this criminal for his despicable crimes."

 Interim Austin Police Chief Robin Henderson said at a news conference early Wednesday that officers responding to a burglary call found a man in a home's backyard Tuesday evening.
 According to Henderson, they exchanged fire and one officer suffered non-life-threatening wounds and was taken to a hospital.
 The man fled but later crashed the vehicle he was driving and was taken into custody.
 He didn't have any gunshot wounds, Henderson said.